HamzahFauzi/tacit-knowledge/Qudev/qopt/alignment.md

 In many optical experiments, the laser beam does not strike the target directly.
-Instead, it is steered and reflected by a series of mirrors mounted on kinematic mounts, which allow precise adjustment of the beam’s direction and alignment along the optical path.
+Instead, it is steered and reflected by a series of mirrors mounted on kinematic mounts, allowing precise adjustment of the beam’s direction and alignment along the optical path.